3. Gate-level Modeling

 3.4.
 Carry-Lookahead Adder

-The carry-lookahead adder is one option for a better design at the cost of additional required gates for the lookahead logic.
+A carry-lookahead adder reduces delay at the cost of extra lookahead logic.
 This exercise implements a 64-bit carry-lookahead adder using 4-bit carry-lookahead blocks.
-The respective schematics are given in Fig. 3.4.1, Fig. 3.4.2, Fig. 3.4.3 and Fig. 3.4.4.
+The schematics are shown in Fig. 3.4.1, Fig. 3.4.2, Fig. 3.4.3 and Fig. 3.4.4.

 ../_images/cla_pre_4.svg